Call our office today to schedule your appointment!

 If you have an infected wisdom tooth, it’s important to get prompt treatment.
 The infection from your wisdom tooth can spread throughout the mouth and even to other areas of the body via the bloodstream, which can be quite serious and may even require hospitalization.

 The first step in treating an infected wisdom tooth is cleaning the area around the tooth to remove bacteria and plaque.
-Dr. Sreeni will prescribe a course of oral antibiotics to get the infection under control.
-Once you no longer have an active infection, the wisdom tooth can be surgically extracted to prevent future infection and other dental issues.
+Your doctor will prescribe a course of oral antibiotics to get the infection under control.
+To prevent future infection and other dental issues, dentists remove wisdom teeth as a proactive measure.
+Once you no longer have an active infection, wisdom tooth extraction can be performed to prevent future infection and other dental issues.

 Schedule an Appointment

-If you are experiencing any of these common signs or symptoms of wisdom tooth infection, contact us today at 301-294-8700 to schedule an emergency appointment with Dr. Sreeni.
+If you are experiencing any of these common symptoms of a wisdom tooth infection, it's important to take action promptly.
+Don’t hesitate to reach out to us today at 301-294-8700 to schedule an emergency appointment with Dr. Sreeni.
+We are here to help you find relief and ensure your dental health is managed effectively.
+Your comfort and well-being are our top priorities!

 Recent Posts